petterfreak/yeapp_documentation/examples.md

 #### Main header html

-__you can find here: app/views/main-header.html__
+ - you can find here: ___app/views/main-header.html__

-- __there is 2 div__
+- __there is 2 holder div__
-  - ".navbar-header": this contains the logo & icons for mobile(xs) view
+  - "navbar-header": this contains the logo & navbar for mobile(xs) view
-  - "navbar-collapse": this contains the collapsible menu
+  - "navbar-collapse": this contains the collapsible menu (separeted to 2 section)